The photo sample above was taken from the National Development Council website.

 Q: How do I apply for the employment gold card?

 Q: What are taxes like in Taiwan?
-What are the persona income tax rates in Taiwan?
+What are the personal income tax rates in Taiwan?

 A: Please see our full Taiwan tax FAQ here.